Scroll to top

 ⚠️

-• Quiz acts as a speed bump, implicitly admitting that the table is hard to understand.
+• Quiz acts as a speed bump, implicitly admitting the table is hard to understand.

 • Overlay interrupts side-by-side comparison, breaking the mental model.